bihealth/clear-cnv/README.md

 ## HOW TO and WORKFLOW

-clearCNV comprises of two major workflows comprising three major commads:
+clearCNV comprises of two major workflows and three major commads:

 #### workflow